 Applicants who have overdue accountability reports for previous grants funded through the VMC and/or OMAC are not eligible to receive funding.
 To check if you are up to date with accountability reports, please email firstname.lastname@example.org.

 Applications for small and medium grants have now closed.
-Applications are currently being assessed.
-The results will be announced in the coming months.
+The assessment process is currently being finalised.
+The results are anticipated to be announced in August 2016.